Diagnosis before the classroom

 Yes, but not as the center of the program.
 Tools are the vehicle.
 The destination is a team that knows when to use them, when not to, and how to verify their results before making decisions with them.

 We document completed programs with precision.
-We do not sell paper certifications that guarantee nothing.
-If you need a certificate, there are other firms for that.
+If what you want is a certificate to hang on the wall, there are other firms for that.

 If your team makes decisions with data, it needs to know how to interrogate the answers it receives.